 Cauliflower Pizza Crust is an easy way to turn any pizza into a healthy pizza!
-This low carb pizza crust recipe is delicious and EASY to make.
-Learn how to make cauliflower pizza crust and just add your favorite toppings!
+This low carb keto pizza crust recipe is delicious and EASY to make.
+Learn how to make cauliflower crust for homemade pizzas, then just add your favorite toppings!

 Cauliflower?
 As a pizza?
 I know, I know.
 I used to doubt it too if I’m being honest.
 But my eyes have been opened and my ways have been changed.

 Now I’m just wondering why it took me so long to try this cauliflower pizza crust recipe?

 I’ve seen blog posts and recipes about the greatness of this low carb pizza crust for so long, but never actually tried it.
 It’s popular in the keto world, and of course popular with anyone who can’t eat gluten.
 But what about someone who is just trying to cut out a few extra carbs and calories without giving up PIZZA?
 That’s what I’m here for!

 I’m so glad I finally gave this cauliflower pizza recipe a try because it’s easy and delicious!
 Yes, I loaded it with cheese and toppings (I made a mushroom pepperoni pizza, but you can use any toppings you like).
 That might make it “less healthy”, but I’m not willing to give up everything.